What Is a Shopper Profile: 8 Types of Shoppers

 4. The Impulse Buyer

 Impulse shoppers make unplanned purchases based on items that appeal to them at the moment.
 I’m sure you’ve been in line at the grocery store or convenience shop and have grabbed a pack of chips at checkout.
 That’s an impulse buy.
-According to research, impulse buys make up anywhere from 40%–80% of total purchases.
+And, according to a 2022 survey, you are not alone—consumers in the US spent an average of over $300 on impulse purchases each month.

 Typically, impulse shopping is often buying small items that catch people’s attention.
 It can also, however, be retail therapy or emotional shopping.
 This type of impulse buying generally involves large purchases with little forethought.